jpatri/ccisel.github.io/_posts/2020-09-30-patri-monitoring-hives-why-and-issues.md

   role: Software Developer
 ---

-What challenges face an anti-theft system and GPS tracker for beehives?
+What challenges faces an anti-theft system and GPS tracker for beehives?
 Power supply?
 Networking?
 What else?
-The CCISEL Engineer João Pedro Patriarca is the author and developer of the TrackBees project started in 2012 that answers those and other questions.
-Since then the TrackBees has been enhanced in different releases with several innovations that will be explained in this series of posts.
-This is the first post describing the motivation and the main issues faced by this project.
+The CCISEL Engineer João Pedro Patriarca is the author and developer of the TrackBees project started in 2012, which answers those and other questions.
+Since then, the TrackBees has been enhanced in different releases with several innovations that will be explained in this series of posts.
+This is the first post describing the motivation and the main issues tackled by this project.

 ## Motivation